slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 "A latte is thicker so it'll keep me warmer."

-I drank it as my head slowly began to hurt.
+The coffee was particularly strong, and since I very rarely drank coffee my head began to hurt.
 The milk was heavy and felt heavy going down, would be heavy on my way home and when I went to bed.
 And when I woke up the heaviness would be there to weigh down the rest of my day.

 "Adrian's not working tonight looks like."
+I mentioned casually as I watched someone take a bit of avocado toast.

 "She's playing tonight.
 At the Claybourne Whatever.
 It's the new place near Main and Clinton."
-Her high was coming down very slowly.

 "Yea I heard about it.
-She plays a lot."
+She plays a lot.

-"She's really good.
 You don't want to go?
 I'd totally be up for it."

-I shrugged, "Kind of, but just wanted to take it easy tonight.
-Take it easy.
-I started getting these weird spasms.
+She shrugged, "Kind of, but just wanted to take it easy tonight.
+Take it easy."

+"Yea, me too", I said.
+"I started getting these weird spasms.
 My whole body would tense up for like a moment, then nothing."

 ((heart problems, kind of important part here, move to another section?))